k3rn3lpanicc/NDPC-SmartContract/README.md

 - Mint high amount of NFTs with low cost
 - Find a way to put the actual data representation (not metadata) on a p2p file storage and link it to the actual product (should we support multiple services?)
 - Find a way to test contract without multiple deploys (It's pain in A:) )
+- Find the documentation related to gas price in casper

 # Questions (Issues)
 - Are publishers the ones who transfer NFTs or are users who request to transfer the nft by publishers?
 I think the second one is more rational
+- Can the producers sell their product themselves ?

 # Done So far